Texas guide

 Need a real estate lawyer or mortgage specialist?

 Texas urgency: SB 711 (2025) requires 60+ unit associations to publish governing documents.
 The mandate is uneven — verify before you close.
+Data current as of June 13, 2026.

 Unlike Florida, Texas imposes no statutory reserve requirement, so the financial health of the community depends almost entirely on what you uncover in the documents themselves.